14 Useful Tips for Online Shops

-- make your assortment is readily available 24 hours a day, seven days a week
+- make your assortment readily available 24 hours a day, seven days a week.

 - supply an international market around the clock.

 E-commerce, however, does not run on its own; after all, customers are now used to large and elaborately implemented platforms such as Amazon.
 Read this article to find out exactly what tips we think you should consider when selecting, setting up or relaunching your online shop and how you can optimise your shop.

 1. Address Target Groups and Individuality